thirumurthis/Learnings/ModelContextProtocol-mcp/MCP_sse_blog_notes.md

 - with `curl http://localhost:8085/input/in -d 'get me the pods from apisix namespace'` the output snapshot looks like below
 <img width="500" height="335" alt="image" src="https://github.com/user-attachments/assets/a47b402d-268c-4d30-b233-e87ff4c92faf" />

-- with `curl http://localhost:8085/input/in -d 'create a new namespace named test-k8s-mcp in the cluster'` the output looks like below
+- with curl http://localhost:8085/input/in -d 'create a new namespace named test-k8s-mcp in the cluster' the output looks like below.
-  Note, the response from the functionality is list of namespace after created but the client displays a message only.
-This probably the description can be more explicitly defined.
+  - Note, the response from the functionality returns list of namespace after namespace is created but the here client displays the message not the list of namespaces.
+This probably the description test in the @Tool annotation.
+Which can be modified to be more explicit if needed.
 <img width="550" height="80" alt="image" src="https://github.com/user-attachments/assets/98d25ead-017a-47b4-8bc1-19934369e69d" />